neironus/100DaysOfPython/README.md

-    Bites 20 of PyBites - Write a context manager Bites 23 of PyBites - Find words that are > 95% similar Bites 24 of PyBites - ABC's and class inheritance
+    Bites 20 of PyBites - Write a context manager Bites 23 of PyBites - Find words that are > 95% similar Bites 24 of PyBites - ABC's and class inheritance Bites 25 of PyBites - No promo twice, keep state in a class

 ## Useful links
 [http://nullege.com](http://nullege.com)